-Nuff Said was recorded in Ike’s own Bolic Sound studio in 1971 and features a two-part instrumental track as the title song, with the beginning on the a-side and the sequel as the last track on the b-side.
-No single was released from this album in America and Europe, only in Brazil and Madagascar.
-The album was reissued on the double CD Come Together / Nuff Said in 2010.
+Nuff Said was recorded in Ike’s Bolic Sound studio in 1971 and features a two-part instrumental track as the title song, with the beginning on the a-side and the sequel as the last track on the b-side.
+The front cover was shot by Bob Gruen in a supermarket, while Tina bought some bread.
+It’s one of the rare pictures where she don’t wear a wig.
+The album produced internationally no singles, only in Brazil and Madagascar they released two tracks.
+In 2010, it was reissued on the double CD Come Together / Nuff Said.

 Producer: Ike Turner

 Release: November 1971 / 2010 (CD)

 Label: United Artists / BGO (CD)